christophe0606/ZephyrAI/README.md

 ## Context switching

-This demo allows to switch between several applications by using command `switch` in the Zephyr shell.
+This demo allows to switch between several applications by using command `switch` in the Zephyr shell or by pressing the button on the board.

 Context switching between different graphs is not a feature of CMSIS Stream.
 It is something built on top of it.
 But to make this use case easier, the Zephyr module for CMSIS Stream is exposing a tentative API.

 Assumptions for context switching are: